AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 After you successfully install AEM Forms on JEE, it is important to periodically maintain the environment from a security perspective.

-The following section describes in detail the different tasks that are recommended to secure the deployed forms server.
+The following section describes in detail the different tasks that are recommended to secure the deployed Forms Server.

 ### AEM Forms security {#aem-forms-security}